Experience Hendrix Tour

 During his lifetime, Jimi Hendrix always used the live performance context as a platform for exploration.
 The fact is evidenced by the release this week of the new live album Machine Gun: The First Fillmore East Show 12/31/1969.
 The album is a thorough document of Hendrix’s Band of Gypsys’ first concert ever, in its entirety.
 This trio of Jimi, Buddy Miles and Billy Cox was short lived, but left an indelible mark on music by combining funk, rock and soul at a time when all three genres were in their formative stages.
 It’s expected that some of the songs featured on the Machine Gun album, including “Hear My Train A Comin’,” and “Power of Soul,” will be heard on the “Experience Hendrix Tour”.
 Experience Hendrix, L.L.C. and Legacy Recordings are releasing the album, on CD, LP and digitally this Friday, September 30.

-Tickets can be purchased at OlympiaEntertainment.com, The Fox Theatre and Joe Louis Arena box offices (without service charge) and Ticketmaster.com.
-To charge tickets by phone, call (800) 745-3000.
+Tickets can be purchased at OlympiaEntertainment.com, the Fox Theatre Box Office and the Little Caesars Arena XFINITY Box Office (both without service charge) and Ticketmaster.com.
+To purchase tickets by phone, call 800-745-3000.
 For additional information, call 313-471-6611.

 This event has past.